-- · betters the child's previous rate of progress. - closes the attainment gap between child and Age related expectations (ARE). - prevents the attainment gap from widening. - demonstrates an improvement in self-help, or personal skills. - demonstrates an improvement in the child's social, emotional and mental well-being.
+- betters the pupil's previous rate of progress. - · closes the attainment gap between pupil and Age related expectations (ARE). - prevents the attainment gap from widening. - · demonstrates an improvement in self-help, or personal skills. - · demonstrates an improvement in the child's social, emotional and mental well-being.

 Progress is discussed with parents / carers and is recorded on the IPPM during the termly review, and includes both progress with individual targets and towards the ARE of the National Curriculum standards.
 We encourage parents to maintain an on-going dialogue with us on a regular basis and can arrange to review provision at any time that it is felt to be necessary between formal review dates.
+This forms an 'assess, plan, do, review' cycle, ensuring that any activities undertaken are reviewed carefully before the next steps are implemented.